CrossLangNV/python-for-java-devs/session-00.md

 or you can download git for Windows: https://git-scm.com/download/win

 ## Python versions/virtualenv/conda
 Since there is still a large code base in Python 2.7, and since this version has its specific issues, we will be starting with Python 2.7.
-The easiest way to ensure that you use a specific set of ibraries and a specific version of Python, other than the one that was set up by your system administrator, is to install conda (https://docs.conda.io/en/latest/) or virtualenv (https://virtualenv.pypa.io/en/latest/), create a new virtual env and activate it.
+To ensure that you use a specific set of libraries and a specific version of Python, other than the one that was set up by your system administrator, install conda (https://docs.conda.io/en/latest/) or virtualenv (https://virtualenv.pypa.io/en/latest/), create a new virtual env, and activate it.

 Virtualenv example:
 ```console